 private boolean hasChanged(oldState,newState) {

-for(int ii = 0; ii if(oldState[ii] != newState[ii]) {
+for(int ii = 0; iiif(oldState[ii] != newState[ii]) {

 return true